macmillanpublishers/RSuite_Word-template/README.md

   1. run macro: *z_Export_or_Import_VBA_Components*
   2. in the pop-up window, select any/all docs with updated code, and click either _'Export'_ option:

     * "_Export file(s) and modules to git repo_"

       Modules are exported to dir: _'src/(file_basename)'_.
 The .dotm/.docm binary file is copied from its 'installed path' its home in the local git repo.
-An alert will notify if there is no defined path for the binary (*see 'Export locations' below for more).
+An alert will notify if there is no defined path for the binary (*see 'Setting Import/Export locations' below for more).

     * "_Export modules ONLY_"

       This does the same as above re: modules, but does not write installed .docm .dotm files back to their default locations in the local repo.

-###### Setting Export locations for files

-Any *new* .dotm/docm that you export via this macro will export to the same location as the file by default, in a dir called 'src_*(file_basename)*'.
-To pre-configure a different export path for a given file, add it to devSetup procedure: 'config.defineVBAProjectParams'.

 ##### * Import modules
 You may wish at some point to start fresh with a clean set of modules from the repo.
 To do this:
 1. run macro: **z_Export_or_Import_VBA_Components**
 2. in the pop-up window, select any/all docs with updated code, and click _'Import'_.
 3. First, for each selected document/project, backups  will be exported for all current vba components, to a default folder appended with suffix '\_BACKUP\_'.
-Then table the Import feature imports modules from the same paths as detailed in 'Setting Export Locations', above.
+Then table the Import feature imports modules from the same paths as detailed in 'Setting Import/Export locations', below.

 ##### * Export RSuite_Word-template binary to repo
 To just send the working (installed) version of the RSuite_Word-template.dotm to the repo, run macro: "z_copyInstalledRSWTtoRepo".

 ##### * Set Versions
 To update 'Version' custom document property for all 3 key binaries, you can run macro: "updateVersionsForRepoTemplates" (this is the same macro that gradle 'build' uses).

+##### Setting Import/Export locations for files
+Any *new* .dotm/docm that you export via this macro will export to the same location as the file by default, in a dir called 'src_*(file_basename)*'.
+To pre-configure a different export path for a given file, add it to devSetup procedure: 'config.defineVBAProjectParams'.

 ## Unit testing
 Unit tests are done using the integrated Rubberduck tool.
 The testing modules are housed the *RSuite_WordTemplate.dotm* file.
 (They may also require that devSetup.docm be open for access to config modules.)